 - To understand the impact of racism in particular institutions and begin to explore dismantling racism strategies

 - To introduce students to the literature of dismantling racism, connecting it to challenges within religious communities

 - To provide a context in which students develop and nurture respect for the diverse ways in which adults (especially themselves!) learn

 - To provide a context in which students critically reflect upon educational leadership, and their own role in facilitating such

 - To nurture a learning community in which students can engage and reflect upon their own teaching and learning practices

 - To nurture leadership in education for communities of faith more broadly

-Please note that this class is a residential focus course, requiring both online participation and a four day workshop that will take place October 25th, 26th, 27th, and 28th.
+**Please note that this class is a residential focus course, requiring both online participation and a four day workshop that will take place in January of 2021.